rodstaff/redux-react-heroku/README.md

 # redux-react-heroku

-<p>"Redux-React-Routes" is coded in ReactJS + React-Router and using the Redux framework.
+<"Redux-React-Routes" is coded in ReactJS + React-Router and using the Redux framework.
 It is a playful presentation of some famous people and the Mutant Ninja Turtles!
 The app's simplicity betrays the complexity behind it.
-It is a combination of multiple tutorials and it serves as a personal template for bigger and more complex apps.
-There were four challenges I faced creating this app: <br/>
+This is a combination of multiple tutorials and it serves as a personal template for bigger and more complex apps.
+There were four challenges I faced creating this app:

 (1) It is on the "bleeding edge" of technology and can be overwhelming;<br/>
 (2) Online authors do not necessarily make sure your dev environment is working or assume it is already working;<br/>
 (3) Different authors have different coding styles and preferences and explain only snippets of their total code.
-Their code repositories may also be outdated.
+Their code repositories may also be outdated.<br/>
-(4) Deployment to Heroku is a pain!!!</p><br/>
+(4) Deployment to Heroku is a pain!!!<br/>

 Regarding to (4) above:  As of this writing, there is not a clear documentation on how to deploy React-Redux apps to Heroku and most of them look quite complex and difficult to follow.
 I used a very simple option and that is to use the bundle.js file and deploy that to Heroku using Node.js/Express as the background server.